ashpande/micropy-convert/README.md

 The converted output will be visible on the terminal, as well as an output.txt file located within the same folder.

+For more information on how to modify and build the tool with more nodes, read [Report.md](https://github.com/AshutoshPandey123456/micropy-convert/blob/master/Report.md)

 ![Example](https://github.com/AshutoshPandey123456/micropy-convert/blob/master/Example.png)